KPJBuchik/lt-photoalbum/README.md

 `npm i`

 While in root directory in console enter
-`node index`
+`node app`

-The prompt will direct you to select the album ID from 1-100.
+The prompt will direct you to select an album ID from 1-100.
-`1`
+`45`

 to unit test using Jest enter
 `npm test`